All you Need is Love

 If we forever extend our love and kindness to others, how can we live with regret?
 Truth to the genuine self is acting in a state of love for others, of course in hopes that there will be return, but even upon no return, do you have regret?

 Did I do all I could do for them?
 Did I do all I could, in my capacity today?
 If you can say yes, I did that with love and kindness, then you can be at peace.
+And sometimes our capacities might be small, needing, or empty, and so we can be grateful to others who give to us.

 God is love.
 Perhaps that is why it is harder to achieve, because this is a far more complex emotion, one of divinity, as it is the one emotion that all people recognize that does not serve itself.